DMitong/W3B-BuildDay3-4/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a contract that defines a colour grid that calls specific colours whenever an x and y coordinate values are provided, and a script that deploys that contract.

-There is an added project folder called **Project** which holds a React project that creates a frontend for the contract using WAGMI and Rainbow toolkit.
+There is an added project folder called **Project** which holds a Vite project that creates a frontend for the contract using WAGMI and Rainbow toolkit.

 Try running some of the following tasks: